 This puts people wanting access to a membership into two categories:

 First, the person whose name is on the membership.
 Occasionally, a member will mislay their login credentials and be unable to access the system.
 We are able and happy to assist with a variety of such matters; they have their own FAQ entry with the specifics.

 Second, everyone else.
-This includes customers, vendors, employees, employers, contractors, co-workers, relatives, friends of members, and current or former adjunct members, not just the general public.
+This includes customers, vendors, employees, employers, contractors, co-workers, relatives, friends of members, and current or former members with adjunct access, not just the general public.
 We apologize, but we are not able to assist you under any circumstances, unless expressly authorized to do so in advance by the relevant member, and even then only under a very limited set of circumstances (such as allowing a predesignated party to make deposits or renew domains in case of emergency).
 Any concern or conflict you have with the member hosting the services with us, including problems contacting them, must be resolved directly with that member or via channels other than us (e.g. the court system).
 There are absolutely no exceptions.